-The Code of Conduct is designed to strengthen the good governance of your city, district or region.
+The Code of Conduct is designed to strengthen the good governance of the district.
 Good governance requires that the complementary roles of the governing body and the administration are understood and respected.
 These roles involve:

 4.1 Members

 The role of the governing body includes: